CollinHeist/TitleCardMaker/docs/getting_started/add_series.md

         everything needed to made Cards in a given style.
 This includes Fonts, Templates, Series customizations, etc.

-6. After TCM has finished processing the Series, go to the _Better Call Saul_ Series page in one of a few ways:
+7. Once TCM has finished processing the Series, go to the _Better Call Saul_ Series page in one of a few ways:

     1. Click the Search box in the top left corner, then search for and select